SongJgit/filternet/README.md

 ### Lorenz Attractor

 For convenience, we directly use RMSE.
 The default parameters $q^2 = 1e-4$, and $r^2 \in \{1, 10, 100, 1000\}$.
+Note: In order to compare with other models, DANSE is trained using a supervised method from the source code.

 |    Methods    | RMSE@1  | RMSE@10 | RMSE@100 | RMSE@1000 |
 | :-----------: | :-----: | :-----: | :------: | :-------: |